Breast Reduction Connecticut and Houston

 - Close the incisions with scar minimizing techniques.

 After surgery, you will have time to rest in the recovery room until a family member or friend can escort you home.
-Most Connecticut patients are able to return home soon after waking up from surgery.
+Most Houston patients are able to return home soon after waking up from surgery.

 How Long Will Recovery Take?

-Connecticut patients should expect taking 10-14 days off from work or any strenuous activity for the first phase of recovery.
+Houston patients should expect taking 10-14 days off from work or any strenuous activity for the first phase of recovery.
 During your initial healing period, it is normal to experience symptoms such as: